OleVik/grav-plugin-presentation/README.md

 parser: "Parser"
 # Class to use for Styles, Classes, and Data management
 transport: "Transport"
+# Class to use for Shortcode parsing
+shortcode_parser: RegularParser
 # Breakpoints for responsive textsizing
 breakpoints:
   240: "16"